A Guide to the Liability Shift: What Businesses Should Know

 Why we need to phase out magnetic-stripe cards

 To explain why the liability shift happened in October, we need to back up even further and talk about magnetic-stripe cards.
 As you’ve probably noticed, cards with only a magnetic stripe are being phased out.
 They’re being replaced by chip cards (aka EMV cards), which are a lot more secure.
-The banks and processing networks have been rolling out these new cards for the past year or so (chances are you’ve probably received a new card equipped with chip technology in the mail).
+The banks and processing networks have been rolling out these new cards for the past few years or so (chances are you’ve probably received a new card equipped with chip technology in the mail).

 What’s so wrong with magnetic-stripe cards and why are we getting rid of them?
 In short, the technology is extremely old (it’s been around since the 1960s) and really easy to counterfeit.
 Magnetic-stripe cards run on the same technology as cassette tapes (yep, cassette tapes).
 The data on them is static, meaning all your bank details are right there on the card—a sitting duck for a fraudster to lift, clone onto a new card, and then go on a fraudulent shopping spree.
 To rip off your bank information, a fraudster would just need to buy a skimmer—a relatively unsophisticated piece of technology that you can get for under $20.

 The shift to EMV is intended to better protect both consumers and merchants.